lvgl/lvgl/docs/layouts/grid.md

 ## Simple interface

-With the following functions you can simple set a Grid layout on any parent.
+With the following functions you can easily set a Grid layout on any parent.

 ### Grid descriptors